 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your furnace and AC system.
+While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from entering your Austin home.
+Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from entering your Austin home.
 That's maximum air filtration, but would also be like living in a box.

-Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Strand Brothers Service Experts representative to verify your system has the capability of moving the proper quantity of air through higher efficiency filters.
+A safe bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used subject to the advice of your Strand Brothers Service Experts service advisor to verify your system has the capability of moving the proper quantity of air through higher efficiency filters.
 You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.